7 Common Challenges Digital Agencies Face

 6. Hiring the right people

-Hiring the right people is always a challenge for any business, but it can be especially difficult for digital marketing agencies.
+Hiring the right people is always challenging for any business, but it can be especially difficult for digital marketing agencies.
 This is because the skill set required for success in this field is constantly evolving and changing.

 There are a few key things that agencies can do to make the process of hiring easier: